 Memory Card Ratings and Number, What It All Means

 Are you wondering what all the specs and jargon on memory cards mean?
-To make your purchase easier, here is a guide to help demystify all the ratings and terminology that you may need to consider.
+To make your purchase easier, here is a guide to help demystify all the ratings and terminology you may need to consider.

 A1 vs A2